Leam Richardson

 Leam Nathan Richardson (born 19 November 1979) is an English professional football manager and former player, currently managing Reading in EFL League One.

-As a player, Richardson played for Blackburn Rovers, Bolton Wanderers, Notts County, Blackpool and Accrington Stanley, whilst he has held coaching roles previously at Accrington Stanley, and Chesterfield.
+During his playing career Richardson played as a defender for Blackburn Rovers, Bolton Wanderers, Notts County, Blackpool and Accrington Stanley.
+He later held coaching roles at Accrington Stanley and Chesterfield.
+He was appointed as the permanent manager of Wigan Athletic in April 2021 and later managed Rotherham United.
+In October 2025 he was appointed as the manager of Reading.

 Playing career

 Blackburn Rovers

 Born in Leeds, West Yorkshire, Richardson started his career at Blackburn Rovers.
 He made his debut in a 1–0 loss against his boyhood side Leeds United in the Football League Cup on 13 October 1999.

 Bolton Wanderers and loan moves

 On 13 July 2000, Richardson moved to Bolton Wanderers for a fee of £50,000.
 He made his debut in a 1–1 draw against Burnley in the Football League First Division on 12 August 2000, and was part of the team which earned a return to the Premier League via the play-offs, when they defeated Preston North End in the final at the Millennium Stadium in Cardiff.

 In the 2001–02 season, he made his Premier League debut, playing the final eight minutes of Bolton's 0–0 draw at Leeds; later, he moved on loan to Notts County, where he made seventeen league appearances in the Second Division.

 In 2002, Richardson was loaned out again, this time to Blackpool.
 He made his debut in a 3–0 win against Peterborough United in the Football League Second Division on 21 December 2002.
 While at Blackpool, he received the first red card of his career, being sent off against Huddersfield Town on 1 January 2003.